619/uWaterlooCSDegreeRequirementsCalculator/README.md

 # uWaterlooCSDegreeRequirementsCalculator

 C++ Script to help undergrad students at the University of Waterloo figure out what courses they still need to take in order to fulfill their degree requirements and graduate.
+This calculator was made to be compatible for the 2018-2019 BCS degree checklist.
 You will need bash, the default shell for the mac terminal.

 1. Download the repository